- William StomskiRector and Dean of Trinity Episcopal Cathedral775-329-4279, Ext. 14

 Presently Father William is a board member of the Interfaith Clergy Association, active with the downtown Ecumenical Group, and a promoter of our cathedral outreach and cultural programs.

-The Rev. Canon Rick Millsap, is the Canon or the Cathedral / Associate Priest for Parish Life.
+The Rev. Canon Rick Millsap, is the Canon for Pastoral Care and Parish Life.
 He was raised in Nevada.
 He was ordained in 2006 and has served here at Trinity since 2010.

 Before 2010 he was an elementary school teacher in Washoe County for thirty years.
 During his education career, he served as a consultant for the Northern Nevada Writing Project and participated as a reading trainer for teachers during new textbook adoption.
 He was a member of Nevada’s Professional Standards Commission and worked for the Nevada State Education Association.
 He received his BA and MA degrees in Elementary Education and Elementary Curriculum and Instruction from The University of Nevada, Reno.